 Each year the capital structure of TTFC is reviewed in the ORSA process to check for adherence to the stated objectives.
 In the ORSA a time horizon of 3 business years is used.

 9.2 Equity

 TTFC's equity is composed primarily of share capital, reserves and retained earnings.
-Details are ln CL JE Ш U. ıΓ
+Details are as follows.